BenjaminRohlfing/technical-writing-portfolio/README.md

 Herein, you will find a handful of work samples that collectively demonstrate my technical knowledge and my technical writing skill.

-I would like to acknowledge all of the subject matter experts that conrtibuted.
-It truly take a village!
+I collaborated with many subject matter experts to bring these documents to life, and it was truly a pleasure to do so!